 1. Outstanding Feature Film: awarded to the director of the feature length film selected as most impactful and capable of inspiring social change (juried).

 2. Outstanding Short Film: awarded to the director of the short film selected as most impactful and capable of inspiring social change (juried).

 3. The Audience Choice Award: awarded to the director of the feature length film chosen by audience members by way of ballot (audience choice).

 4. Outstanding Music Video: awarded to the director of the music video selected as most impactful in conveying message (juried).

 - Submissions must have been completed after January 1, 2017;

 - All submissions and exhibitions must be in English, subtitled in English or English versioned;

-- Must not be available online, via any home device (blu-ray, DVD, etc.) or released theatrically in Canada at the time of the festival exhibition;
+- Must not be available online, via any home device (blu-ray, DVD, etc.) or released theatrically in Canada by the time of the festival exhibition October 2019;

 - Entrant confirms and warrants required legal authority to submit the entry into the Festival and to use all music, images, and content in the entry; and